Travis Hannah: College career

+Hannah graduated from USC.
+He was an All-American sprinter for the USC Trojans track and field team, leading off their runner-up 4 × 400 meters relay at the 1992 NCAA Division I Outdoor Track and Field Championships and finishing 4th in the 400 meters at the 1992 NCAA Division I Outdoor Track and Field Championships.

 High school career

 Hannah prepped at Hawthorne High School.
 Hannah was a top 400 meter sprinter and was the California CIF State Champion in 1988 with a time of 47.20.
 See the race.
-He also anchored his team to a dominating 5 second victory in the 4x400 meters relay.
+He also anchored his team to a dominating 5 second victory in the 4 × 400 meters relay.
 See the race.
 The year before, Hannah came from far off the pace to finish second to Steve Lewis in a hand timed 47.2.
 See the race.
 In 1988, Lewis became the Olympic Champion.